Locations:

 Your care team may recommend taking medications like:

 Your provider might also recommend therapies to help manage your symptoms, like physical therapy or hydrotherapy (water therapy).
-Or you may want to try complementary therapies like massage or acupuncture.
+Complementary therapies like massage or acupuncture may also be helpful.

 Living With Stiff Person Syndrome